idRisto/JavaReactApp/README.md

 # JavaReactApp

 cd booklist and npm install
-then cd .. and mvn spring-boot:run
+then cd .. , mvn clean install and mvn spring-boot:run